Evaluating Transportation Options

 This approach involves evaluating policies and projects according to whether they tend to increase or reduce transport options.
 It recognizes that transportation and land use decisions have cumulative and synergetic effects (Louis Berger & Associates, 1998).
 Although the impact of an individual decision may appear modest and difficult to measure, their general direction is usually predictable.
 Rather than trying to model such complex impacts it may be appropriate to simply categorize each decision according to whether it supports or contradicts strategic goals for improving transport options.

 For example, if a number of solutions are being considered to help solve traffic congestion problems, the solutions can be rated according to their impacts on transportation options and basic mobility.
-Some of these, such as transit and ridesharing, increase non-automotive travel options, but others, such as HOT lanes and some Parking Pricing strategies, also increase choices available to motorists.
+Some of these, such as transit and ridesharing, increase non-automotive travel options, but others, such as HOT lanes and some Parking Pricing strategies, also increase options available to motorists.
 The table below categorizes various polices and programs according to their transportation options impacts.
 This analysis should be modified to reflect conditions in a particular situation.

 Table 2 Policy Impacts on Transportation Options